 Recognising the important role that local government authorities and community-based organisations can play in rural development, MSDSP is building the capacity of local authorities to more effectively connect with their constituencies.
 By encouraging participatory planning and joint decision-making over how public resources are allocated, the programme is helping to create the space for civil society to interact with local government.
 Efforts in this area are critical to long-term and sustainable improvements to the quality of life in rural areas.

 As it deepens its activities in its programme area, MSDSP will continue to develop innovative solutions for the Kyrgyz Republic’s rural areas.
-It is working to introduce energy-saving farming techniques, realise the economic potential in rural communities, and continue efforts to support local civil society organisations and bridge.
+It is working to introduce energy-saving farming techniques, realise the economic potential in rural communities, and continue efforts to support local civil society organisations.

 © 2007 The Aga Khan Development Network.
 This is the only authorised Website of the Aga Khan Development Network.